How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Oklahoma law recognizes certified nurse-midwives as qualified professional nurses possessing AMCB certification with comprehensive practice authority.
 CNMs in Oklahoma enjoy several practice advantages:

-• Independent Practice: No collaborative practice agreement required with physicians
+• Independent Practice: No collaborative practice agreement required with physicians for general midwifery practice

 • Full APRN Scope: Complete autonomy in clinical decision-making and patient management